mike-ward/mike-ward.github.io/_posts/2009-11-04-desk-drive-1-8--windows-7-compatible.md

 ---
 layout: post
-title:  Desk Drive 1.8 – Windows 7 Compatible
+title: 'Desk Drive 1.8 – Windows 7 Compatible'
 ---
 Perhaps you’ve heard about an announcement from Microsoft about some new Operating System or such?
 Well, it’s here, it’s cool and it broke some of Desk Drive’s cooler features.